wpendl99/.github/profile/developmentEssentials/pairProgramming.md

 If done correctly the pairs will learn from each other and produce a much better result.
 If you want to try pair programming (and I highly encourage you to do) then introduce yourself to others in the class and see if they are interested.
 You can also use the `pair-programming` channel on Discord to reach out and find a partner.

 Once you find a partner read the [MartinFolwer.com article](https://martinfowler.com/articles/on-pair-programming.html) together so that you both have the same understanding and expectations.

+⚠ Note: when you turn in an assignment that you build together as a pair, make sure you include all parties in your application footer.
+Your GitHub commit history should also represent commits from everyone associated with the creation of the assignment.
+That means you may need to change who is logged in if you are sharing a computer when you do your commits.